entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis*, *Pauropetalichthys magnoculus* should be revised from ? to 0.

 423. Series of perforations for innervation of supraorbital sensory canal in supraorbital shelf: (0) absent; (1) present.